obidam/m2poc2019/README.md

 - To learn how to handle data mining of large datasets
 	eg: xarray/dask-ml, pyspark, tensorflow

-Material for the practice session has been developped by @gmaze
+Material for the practice session has been developped by G. Maze